Ada-Developers-Academy/core-unit-2/api-6-testing/post-books-test.md

 ## Goals

-Our goals for this lesson are to:
+Our goal for this lesson is to:
-- Use fixtures to create test data
-- Write tests for routes that create data
+- Write a test for a route that creates and stores data

 ## Branches